Principal Investigator

 Lichao James Tang

-• Lichao (James) is a joint PhD student in Dr. Igor Efimov and Dr. John Rogers' lab majoring in Biomedical Engineering since 2022.
-His research centers on the development and validation of novel bioelectronic devices for cardiovascular applications, including cardiac sensors for continuous monitoring and minimally invasive pacemakers designed for on-demand electrotherapy.
+Lichao (James) is a joint PhD candidate in Dr. Igor Efimov and Dr. John Rogers' labs, majoring in Biomedical Engineering since 2022.
+His research centers on the development and validation of novel bioelectronic devices for cardiovascular applications, including cardiac sensors for continuous monitoring and millimeter-scale pacemakers designed for on-demand electrotherapy.
 Driven by a passion for bridging engineering and medicine, he is dedicated to exploring bioelectronic technologies that advance the diagnosis and treatment of heart disease.

 Education